 - Arrow: Arrows connect the steps of a workflow, including the jumps represented by circles.

 How to create a workflow diagram in 5 steps

 Creating a workflow diagram is something every organization can accomplish — especially with the right tools — but there are some basic steps your company should follow to ensure the diagram is accurate and usable.

 The first step is identifying the workflows you want to diagram — and, perhaps more importantly, why you want to diagram them.
 You likely have some idea as to which workflows your organization, department, or team relies on, but take the time to reach out to key stakeholders and get their input as to which workflows should be codified and diagrammed first.
-Afterwards, carefully consider your diagramming goals.
-Are you looking to complete the process more efficiently?
-Improve the quality of the workflow’s end results?
+Afterward, carefully consider your diagramming goals.
+Are you looking to complete the process more efficiently, or improve the quality of the workflow’s end results?
 Your objectives will determine how you go about the following steps, and potentially even the type of workflow diagram you should use.